erikdao/sparse-detector/README.md

 **TODO:**
 - Check the implementation of Gini score.
 Usually a gini score = `1` indicates high sparsity wheareas `0` indicates low sparsity.
 It seems that our results are opposite.

+### May 19, 2022
+- Today, we're checking our `gini` function.
+The `test_gini` script computes the gini scores (implemented in `sparse_detector.utils.metrics.gini`) for a dense and a sparse tensor.
+It has shown that the sparse tensor has higher gini scores, which is the expected behavior.

+### May 11, 2022
+- After a week of debugging `alpha-entmax`, we still haven't able to pinpoint the problem.
+This suggests us to take the learnable alpha out of the current context of DETR and, instead, try it on a very simple network to see if it's learn anything.

 ### May 8, 2022
 - We still have the problem that `alpha` in entmax is not learnable in our implementation.
 It might just be that we need to train for much more epochs to see the difference.
 Also it's better to have a complete logging infra with `alpha` to really see how it's learned.
 - While debugging, we've realised that if we set the `decoder_act` to `softmax` and run the training pipeline, the `CE loss` and `cardinality_error` are different than the softmax baseline experiment we had previously.
 This is suspicious and calls for a thorough investigation.